-Smiling depression is a term doctors use to describe when a person masks their depression behind a smile.
+Smiling depression describes when a person masks depression behind a smile.
 Someone with smiling depression looks happy on the outside when, in reality, they may be struggling with feelings of internal hopelessness and sadness.

 As they can hide their depression so well, people with smiling depression often fail to get the treatment they desperately need.